spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-product-rating-and-reviews-feature.md

 ### 5) Configure export to Redis

-Configure tables to be published and synchronized to the Storage on create, edit, and delete changes.
+Configure tables to be published and synchronized to the Storage on create, edit, and delete changes:

 1. Configure synchronization pool and event queue name: